OData/AspNetCoreOData/README.md

 dotnet add package Microsoft.AspNetCore.OData
 ```

-### Minimal example (Program.cs)
+### Example - Configure OData

-This minimal example shows how to register OData and expose an entity set named `Products`.
+This simple example shows how to register OData and expose an entity set named `Products`.

 ```csharp
 using Microsoft.AspNetCore.Builder;